Sunil-Pradhan/git-cheat-sheet/README.md

 **Initializing and cloning repositories:**

-*Create a new local repository in the current directory:*
+*Create a new local repository in the current directory or reinitialize an existing one:*

 ```
 $ git init